phxel/phxel/README.md

-### the name sunflowerField was taken so i had to make due
+### The name "sunflowerField" was taken, so I had to make do.

-i’m a developer who enjoys making things work, breaking them, and then figuring out how to fix them again. i primarily work with go and occasionally take a detour into java or rust if i feel fancy.
+I’m a developer who enjoys making things work, breaking them, and figuring out how to fix them again.
+I primarily work with Go and occasionally take a detour into Java or Rust when I'm feeling fancy.

-#### a few things about me:
+#### A few things about me:
-- go enthusiast – because life is too short for complicated package management.
+- Go enthusiast – because life is too short for complicated package management.
-- i make things, break things, and hope it all adds up in the end.
+- I make things, break things, and hope it all adds up in the end.

-#### in my spare time:
+#### In my spare time:
-- i ponder the nature of reality and meaning, often while troubleshooting code.
+- I ponder the nature of reality and meaning while troubleshooting code.
-- i sometimes wonder why something doesn't work five minutes after i've fixed it.
+- I often find myself wondering why something doesn’t work five minutes after I've fixed it.